-- (3) The opportunity for acting pay shall be rotated among the five (5) most qualified employees within each section. - (d) Assignments from other than a promotional eligibility list shall not exceed 120 days per fiscal year per employee.
+(3) The opportunity for acting Pay shall be rotated among the five (5) most qualified employees within each section.

+(d) Assignments from other than a promotional eligibility list shall not exceed 120 days per fiscal year per employee.

-15.12 Special Assignment Pay
+15.132Special Assignment Pay

-The City Manager may approve additional compensation in an amount not to exceed one additional salary step when an employee is assigned in writing by the supervisor to perform additional duties and responsibilities beyond the scope of the assignment for the duration of the special assignment.
+The City Manager may approve additional compensation in an amount not to exceed one additional salary step when an employee is assigned in writing by the supervisor to perform additional duties and responsibilities for the duration of the special assignment.